Explore some of the more frequently asked questions about the NCCO certification program below.

 Individuals need to successfully pass four exams to become a NAFCU Certified Compliance Officer (NCCO).

 Does my credit union or organization need to be a member of NAFCU for me to pursue the NCCO designation?

 No, the NCCO program is open to everyone.
 Any credit union professional who desires to improve their overall comprehension and skills in the compliance arena may pursue the NCCO designation.
 Currently, there are CEOs, compliance officers, internal auditors, attorneys, lending officers, risk managers, vendors and numerous other individuals who have successfully passed the exams to become NCCOs.

 Where can I take the NCCO exams?

 There are two options.
-Individuals can take the four exams at NAFCU's Regulatory Compliance School held each spring and fall or order the NCCO exam package and take the exams at their credit union using an exam proctor (the self-study option).
+Individuals can take the four exams at NAFCU's Regulatory Compliance School held each spring and fall or order the NCCO Self-Study Bundle and take the exams at their credit union using an exam proctor.

 Do I need to purchase NAFCU's Credit Union Compliance GPS in order to take the exams?

-NAFCU's electronic Credit Union Compliance GPS isn't mandatory to purchase, but it is highly recommended.
+You must purchase NAFCU's electronic Credit Union Compliance GPS in order to take the exams.
 The GPS serves as the primary guide for studying for the NCCO exams as it contains study tips in each chapter and exam questions come from content included in the GPS.
 The GPS is updated every year and those changes are also incorporated in the exams.
-A complimentary copy of the GPS is provided to NAFCU Regulatory Compliance School attendees.
+It is offered through the NCCO Self-Study Bundle or given complimentary to NAFCU’s Regulatory Compliance School attendees

 Timeframes for Taking or Retaking the NCCO Exams